bkfox/aircox/README.md

 in it instead of running commands manually.

 ## More informations
-There are extra informations in `aircox/README.md` and `aircox_cms/README.md` files.
+There are extra informations in `aircox/README.md`.